ok-tmhr/neonavigation/costmap_cspace/README.md

 # costmap_cspace package

-The topic names will be migrated to ROS recommended namespace model.
-Set `/neonavigation_compatible` parameter to `1` to use new topic names.

 ## costmap_3d

 costmap_3d node converts 2-D (x, y) OccupancyGrid to 2-D/3-DOF (x, y, yaw) configuration space based on given footprint.